seriousfreezing/bedrockflavor/README.md

 - It should work on most recent versions of the game.
 - Fully compatible with Sodium.
 - Not tested with Optifine.

+# ⚠️ Disclaimer
+- NOT AN OFFICIAL MINECRAFT PRODUCT.
+NOT APPROVED BY OR ASSOCIATED WITH MOJANG OR MICROSOFT.